acemod/ACE3/docs/wiki/framework/fire-framework.md

 ## 2. Variables

-Screams can be disabled for an individual unit by setting the `ace_fire_enableScreams` variable on the unit, which should be synced across machines.
+Screams can be disabled for an individual unit by setting the `ace_fire_enableScreams` variable on the unit, which can be synced across machines.

 ```sqf
 _unit setVariable ["ace_fire_enableScreams", false, true];